ajordaan/portfolio/src/content/work/classic-car-collections.md

 #### Technologies Used:

-**Frontend:** The app was build as a single page application using Vue.js, which is hosted as a static site using Firebase hosting.
+**Frontend:** The app was built as a single page application using Vue.js, which is hosted as a static site using Firebase hosting.

 **Backend:** Firebase was used as the backend of the application.
 The use of Firebase allowed for the integration of real-time database updates, authentication, serverless functions and hosting.